ioggstream/test-driven-development-101/markdown/02-api-design.md

 ## Contract first improves standardization

-While lazy developers prefers to use code-first, as they could focus on writing the actual code and leave the interface as an underproduct, this approach rarely works in a large ecosystem where
+While lazy developers prefer to use code-first, as they could focus on writing the actual code and leave the interface as an underproduct, this approach rarely works in a large ecosystem where